|Home||News||What's New||Where are we?||History||Maps & Views||Education||Religion||Natural features||Facilities||Raheny Gazetteer||Links|

 Location and access: On All Saints Drive, just in from the west end of the village centre.
 Opposite Raheny National Schools and beside the GAA and soccer clubs.
 Close to a range of major bus routes and the five minutes from the DART.

-Also in Raheny is the Garda Retirement Home.
+Also in Raheny is the former Garda Retirement Home.

-Raheny falls within the remit of the Northern Area Health Board, under the Eastern Regional Health Authority.
-The customer services number is Freephone 1800 520 520.
+Raheny previously fell within the remit of the Northern Area Health Board, under the Eastern Regional Health Authority and is now part of the HSE structures.
 The nearest main hospital is Beaumont; the area is also served by the Mater and James Connolly Memorial Hospitals.
-St. Joseph's Hospital on Springdale Road, five minutes from the DART station, is a non-acute facility.
+St. Joseph's Hospital on Springdale Road, five minutes from the DART station, is a non-acute facility overseen by Beaumont.

 Raheny is visited several times a year by the Irish Blood Transfusion Service for blood donations (the IBTS also handles registration on the Bone Marrow database and is one source of donor cards).
-Between visits, the nearest IBTS Centre is on D'Olier St. in the city centre (early reachable from DART or bus).
+Between visits, the nearest IBTS Centre is at St. James's Hospital (the clinic on D'Olier St. in the city centre, easily reachable from DART or bus, is closed).

-Raheny Post Office (a Service Plus Office, with Billpay facility) is located on Howth Road, just east of the village centre, beside the library.
+Raheny Post Office (a Service Plus Office, with Billpay facility) is situated within the Supervalu supermarket; it was previously located for decades on Howth Road, just east of the village centre, beside the library.
 The area has a good coverage of post boxes.
 The local delivery office is in Harmonstown.

-Raheny and District Credit Union has its offices on former parish land between the Parish Hall/ Youth Club and the Scout Den, on Howth Road in the village centre.
+Raheny and District Credit Union had its offices on former parish land between the Parish Hall/ Youth Club and the Scout Den, on Howth Road in the village centre, and for now its office, merged with other local Credit Unions, operates from a temporary facility in the church car park.

 Back to top of page.

-There is a Parish Hall, which hosts St. Joseph's Youth Club, in the centre of the village, a Parish Hall in the Church of Ireland grounds, CARA Hall in St. Anne's and the Grange/ Woodbine Community Centre.
-Raheny also has a swimming pool (St. Paul's), substantial GAA and soccer clubhouses, a base for the major athletics club, Raheny Shamrocks, a scout hall and in St. Anne's, playing pitches (soccer and G.A.A.), tennis courts, changing facilities for various groups, a play area and a par 3 golf course; there are also facilities in Edenmore Park, including a pitch and putt course (open to all; putter and one other club required).
-St. Anne's Golf Club has a clubhouse on Bull Island (on the other end of Bull Island, in Clontarf, is the well-known Royal Dublin Golf Course).
+There was a Parish Hall, which hosted St. Joseph's Youth Club, in the centre of the village; this has since been sold on.
+There remains a Parish Hall in the Church of Ireland grounds, the CARA Hall in St. Anne's and the Grange/ Woodbine Community Centre.
+Raheny had a swimming pool (St. Paul's) which closed - the nearest pools are now CRC in Clontarf and Northside in Coolock.
+There are substantial GAA and soccer clubhouses, a base for the major athletics club, Raheny Shamrocks, a scout hall and in St. Anne's, playing pitches (soccer and G.A.A.), tennis courts, changing facilities for various groups, a play area and a par 3 golf course; there are also facilities in Edenmore Park, including a pitch and putt course (open to all; putter and one other club required).
+St. Anne's Golf Club has a clubhouse on Bull Island (on the other end of Bull Island, in Clontarf, is the well-known Royal Dublin Golf Club).
 While the sea off Raheny has not been deep enough to allow much sailing for a long time, there are a number of boating clubs in nearby districts. (see the Links page for websites.

-Raheny has a large number of shopping and service facilities, such as the main shopping centre in the middle of the village (the anchor store is a Supervalu supermarket, along with a newsagency, chemist, video store, stationer, jeweller, hairdresser, travel agent, solicitor and dentist), the other village centre facilities (banks and building society, chemists, chip shop, Chinese food suppliers, bars, solicitors, barbers and hairdressers, butcher, carpet supplier, tyre provider, dry cleaners, betting shop, restaurant, fitness centre, motor dealer, convenience store, health store, clothes shops, motor accessories store etc...).
+Raheny has a large number of shopping and service facilities, such as the main shopping centre in the middle of the village (the anchor store is a Supervalu supermarket, along with a newsagency, chemist (pharmacy), jeweller, hairdresser, travel agent, solicitor and dentist), the other village centre facilities (banks and building society, chemists, chip shop, Chinese food suppliers, bars, solicitors, barbers and hairdressers, butcher, carpet supplier, tyre provider, dry cleaners, betting shop, restaurant, fitness centre, motor dealer, convenience store, health store, clothes shops, motor accessories store etc...).
 There are also the groups of shops and service providers in St. Anne's, St. Assam's, at the Hilltop Centre on Belmont, and so on.
-Motor fuel is available from the motor dealer's forecourt (Maxol) and from Foxhall (Shell) and Texaco service stations...
-The Shieling Hotel (Regency Group) and a number of B&B (Bed and Breakfast) establishments provide accommodation.
-Overall, you won't be stuck for a wide range of retailers, financial institutions and services, trade workers and professionals around Raheny...
+Motor fuel was available from the motor dealer's forecourt (Maxol) and is still available from one service station, at the Killester end of the area, and another at the Howth end...
+The Shieling Hotel (Regency Group) was a former feature of the area, now remade as apartments, but a number of B&B (Bed and Breakfast) establishments still provide accommodation.

 Back to top of page.